-Don't issue tax receipts for contributions received before the candidate's nomination is confirmed by the returning officer.
+X Don't issue tax receipts for contributions

+guarantees.

 Returning Receipts and Reporting After Election Day

 - Your campaign has to return tax receipts: - 1 month after election day (if you got paper tax receipts from Elections Canada) - Your campaign has to submit reports: - 3 months after election day (candidate's statement of expenses to the official agent) - 4 months after election day (financial return, candidate's statement of expenses and, if required, auditor's report and candidate's statement of gifts) - 19 and 37 months after election day (if you have unpaid claims and loans) - within 30 days after paying a claim or loan in full (updated financial return) - Submit supporting documents with your returns.
 Reimbursements (if any) can't be issued without them. - Check Chapter 17 for details on reporting.